 To log in to a cluster, perform the following steps:

-Visit the Anthos clusters menu in Google Cloud console.
+Visit the GKE clusters menu in Google Cloud console.

 From the list of clusters, click the Login button beside the registered cluster.